JamesDodd1/SudokuBuilder/README.md

 ## 4. Features
+- Click a square to display value selector popup
-- Enter numbers into each square
+- Enter a number into a square by selecting only one number from the Value Selector popup
-- Enter possible mini numbers into each square
+- Eneter mini numbers into a square by selecting multiple numbers from the Value Selector popup
 - Save current sudoku status locally on device
+- Create a brand new sudoku board by clicking the New button

 __Sudoku Board__
 <p float="left">